Hans Lassen Martensen: Legacy

 His contributions to theological literature included treatises on Christian ethics and dogmatics, on moral philosophy, on baptism, and a sketch of the life of German philosopher Jakob Böhme (1575–1624) whose works exercised a marked influence on the mind of English theologian William Law (1686–1761).

 Martensen was a distinguished preacher, and his works were translated into various languages.
 The "official" eulogy he pronounced upon Bishop Jacob Peter Mynster (1775–1854) in 1854, in which he affirmed that the deceased man was one of the authentic truth-witnesses of Christianity to have appeared in the world since apostolic times, brought down upon his head the invectives of Danish philosopher Søren Kierkegaard.
 Icelandic theologian Magnús Eiríksson (1806–1881), who lived in Copenhagen from 1831 until his death, was very critical of Martensen's speculative theology, which he attacked in various publications from 1844 to 1850.

 Theobald Stein created a portrait bust of him in 1876.
-A bronze copy stands in front of the University of Copenhagen's main building ion Grue Plads in Copenhagen.
+A bronze copy was installed on Frue Plads in 1888.
 A marble copy is part of the collection of the Museum of National History at Frederiksborg Castle in Hillerød.
 David Monies painted a portrait painting of him in 1842.
 Peder Severin Krøyer painted a portrait painting of him in 1874 and copied it in 1884 (Roskilde Cathedral).